 If you’re making a collage for your Facebook cover image, post it by hovering your mouse over the photo area on your Facebook Timeline.
 When “Change Cover” appears, click it.
 Click “Upload Photo,” select the photo from your hard drive, and then “Save changes.”
 Wah-lah!
 Your Facebook cover is a super-boss collage and your friends all want to know how you made it.
 Tell them PicMonkey’s Facebook cover maker did you a solid.

 Open a blank canvas (we’ve set it up so that the canvas loads to the Facebook cover dimensions), and make a cover image from scratch.
 Design lets you focus on a more graphic cover, but the possibilities are endless.
-To add an image, just head over to the butterfly tab and upload your image as an overlay.
+To add an image, just head over to the butterfly tab and upload your image as an graphic.

 Want even more from PicMonkey?
 Treat yourself to an upgrade.